Why Venice is this year's most important film festival – DW – 08/28/2024

 They include "September 5," a docu-drama from German filmmaker Tim Fehlbaum which recreates the terrorist attacks on the 1972 Munich Olympics — in which Israeli athletes were taken hostage.
 The film tells the story from the perspective of the US TV sports journalists who were there to cover the games.

-Andreas Veiel, one of Germany's most acclaimed documentarians, takes on Germany's most infamous, in "Riefenstahl", an examination of Leni Riefenstahl, the director of the Nazi propaganda films "Triumph of the Film" and "Olympia."
+Andreas Veiel, one of Germany's most acclaimed documentarians, takes on one of Germany's most infamous historical figures in "Riefenstahl," an examination of Leni Riefenstahl, the director of the Nazi propaganda films "Triumph of the Film" and "Olympia."

-Riefenstahl, who died in 2003, aged 101, always denied she knew anything about Hitler's concentration camps and the Holocaust.
+Riefenstahl, who died in 2003 at age 101, always denied she knew anything about Hitler's concentration camps and the Holocaust.

 But Veiel, who had new access to her personal archives for his documentary, finds evidence that suggests Riefenstahl was a devoted Nazi.